dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

     {
     }

 The first thing you may notice is the `Schema` attribute which this class has been decorated with.
 That informs the framework that the stored procedure exists in the *app* schema not the *dbo* schema.
-By default the the framework anticipates all stored procedures are in the *dbo* schema, by using the `SchemaAttribuute` to override teh default the stored procedures can acccessed in any schema.
+By default the the framework anticipates all stored procedures are in the *dbo* schema, by using the `SchemaAttribuute` to override the default the stored procedures can accessed in any schema.
 The next point you may observe is the class inherits from `NoParametersStoredProcedureBase<TReturn>`.
 It could just as easily inherit from `StoredProcedureBase<TReturn, NullStoredProcedureParameters>` but the `NoParametersStoredProcedureBase` base class is a *short-cut* base class to save defining an extra type parameter.
 As this stored procedure requires no parameters and we are using the `NoParametersStoredProcedureBase` base class we do not need to provide an explicit constructor with no parameters as the base class will handle this for us.
 The `TReturn` type parameter is needed and in this case is our list of `TenantDto`.

 We can call the stored procedure using the extensions on SqlConnection object like so: